 So, that’s my casual Thanksgiving table setting in the kitchen!
 If you want to see how I set my table in the dining room last year, you can see all the details here – Thanksgiving table in the dining room.
-And now that I have decorated for this year, be sure to check out my 2019 dining room table.
+And now that I have decorated for this year, be sure to check out my latest dining room table.
 Hopefully, some of my ideas will inspire you to set a formal or casual Thanksgiving table this year!

 Sources for my Casual Thanksgiving Table Setting:

-- Charger plates – Galvanized metal chargers
+- Charger plates – similar galvanized metal chargers.

 - Wheat Bundles – Homegoods, similar wheat bundles